KuyaMecky/82-Lottery-Themes/README.md

 ## Support

-If you encounter any issues or have any questions, please refer to the [support documentation](#) or contact our support team at support@example.com.
+If you encounter any issues or have any questions, please refer to the [support documentation](82lottery-app.in) or contact our support team at Meckymouse33@gmail.com.

 ## Contributing